mostlycached/schema/docs/about.md

 ---

-This is a project about learning to see arches.

-The world you walk through every day—the subway, the coffee shop, the ritual, the occupation—is not one world but many.
-The packed car and the empty car are different rooms.
-The tea ceremony performed too fast and the one performed too slow are different ceremonies.
-The executioner and the tea master inhabit enclosures equally complete.

-The audiobooks here are attempts to make these rooms visible.
-Music creates the phenomenological space; narration speaks to you directly—*you descend, you taste, you enter*—so that the next time you're in the subway or the coffee shop, something in you remembers.
-You recognize the variation.
-You see the arch.
+I began this project because I wanted to make my world richer.

+More specifically: I noticed that Calvino made Venice richer through *Invisible Cities*.
+And despite its universal appeal—every reader can enter those cities—underneath, it felt very much like Venice.
+His Venice.
+A Venice that became infinite through seeing.

+I began to explore what my world looked like.
+In NYC, on the subway, in the coffee shop, I found new things that resonated.
+Old methods didn't always translate—the rhythms here are different, the density, the anonymity.
+But as I explored more, something shifted.
+My solitude became richer.
+I got more curious about my neighbors.
+I started seeing the packed car as one variation, the empty car as another.
+I started recognizing the rooms.

+I hope this is what these audiobooks bring to you too.
+Not my world, but yours—made visible through the practice of variation.

 ## On Using Generative AI